medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

 <TT>+</TT>, then the program will display
 <P><B><PRE>/</PRE></B>Next, let's look at the concept of pattern memory, which lets
 you keep bits of matched string around after the match is complete.

-<H3><A name="Example: Pattern Memory">Example: Pattern Memory</A></H3>Matching
+### Example: Pattern Memory

-arbitrary numbers of characters is fine, but without the capability to find out what was matched, patterns would be not very useful.
+Matching arbitrary numbers of characters is fine, but without the capability to find out what was matched, patterns would be not very useful.
 Perl lets you enclose pattern components inside parentheses in order to store the string that matched the components into pattern memory.
 You might also hear <I>pattern memory